rkillickdev/plan-it-go/TESTING.md

 | ---- | :----: |
 | As a Site User I can register an account so that I can access features only available to registered users such as creating and planning trips [#2](https://github.com/rkillickdev/plan-it-go/issues/2) | Pass |

 `When clicking on the 'Sign Up' link or call to action hero button, users are directed to the Sign Up page and if they complete a valid form, an account is created and they are successfully logged in.
-They are redirected to their trp list page where they are prompted to create a profile.`
+They are redirected to their trip list page where they are prompted to create a profile.`

 ![PlanIt-Go user story test signup](docs/testing/userstories/gifs/pp4-user-story-testing-signup.gif)